Skip to main content Skip to navigation

 • Developmental support.
 Music therapy can improve the communication skills, gross or fine motor skills and social skills of patients of varying ages.

 • Bereavement support.
-Our music Therapists provide legacy-making projects and bereavement-focused sessions for families and patients.
+Our music therapists provide legacy-making projects and bereavement-focused sessions for families and patients.

 Each session, which is at your child’s bedside or clinic, is patient-centered.
 Sessions range from: